Algebrazebra/fullstackopen2021/README.md

 11. CI/CD
 12. Containers

 The exercise submissions are organized according to topics listed above.
-Note that some submissions are contained in a separate repository.
-For example, part 3 required a Heroku deployment which is easier to manage in a separate repository.